 Managed Print Services Pricing

 As with all aspects of business, one of the most important factors that companies consider when it comes to renewing photocopier and printer contracts is cost.
-However, it’s not always as black and white as it may first appear.
+However, managed print services pricing is not always as black and white as it may first appear.

-The cost of a Managed Print Service varies from company to company.
+Managed Print Services pricing varies from company to company.
 As expected, a smaller company, with just one printer will be paying significantly less for its MPS than a multi-site company with over 100 devices.
 However, different Managed Print Service providers have varying pricing models for their MPS solutions, which can cause confusion.

 There are three main Managed Print Services pricing models:

-The difference between these three pricing models is not always clear, so understanding what you are being quoted for in advance is always good to investigate thoroughly.
+The difference between the three managed print services pricing models is not always clear, so understanding what you are being quoted for in advance is always good to investigate thoroughly.

 Cost Per Copy